 For some months now, the FLCCC has been experiencing enormous resistance to its work from regulating authorities.
 Social media play a decisive and influential role in this, which is very worrying.
 The above physicians have been recommending existing drugs since 2020 with a repurposing of their original benefit (so called repurposed drugs).
 Most of them seem to be patent-free.
 It is a tempting thought, if there has already been something effective as a therapy option for some or many (?) affected people, also regarding the whole world.
 I understand the recommendations not as an either-or option, but as an additional solution path in global pandemic management, in the solution area called AND.
-Nevertheless, the fronts of those “knowing” seem to be hardening more and more, fostering speculation and mistrust of many actors involved instead of enabling connections and a factual discussion and discourse.
+Nevertheless, the fronts of those “knowing” seem to be hardening more and more, fostering speculation and mistrust of many actors involved instead of enabling connections and a factual discussion and dialogue.
 The latter has obviously been lost to us more and more along the way in the last year.

 The above observations raised questions and my attempts at finding explanations in the form of hypotheses.
 These range among others from “many questions on the efficacy of the medical recommendations, to power struggles between practitioners and a scientific elite, to competing funding interests for research, the impact of existing drugs on vaccine approvals, or a potential risk of their acceptance with possible alternatives.”
 Hypotheses have to be falsified, which I cannot do as a lay person in this complexity.
 However, I can share my perception and direct the attention to the above topic, also with regard to global solutions.